johannesnoordanus/grblhud/README.md

 This makes it easy to laser draw and cut without the need to (re)connect the device, so drawings and cuts have full (relative) machine precision.

-**Grblhub** is tested on several platforms - arm64/intel - and operating systems - Linux/macosx and two grbl v1.1 devices (a lasercutter and a CNC router)
+**Grblhub** is tested on several platforms - arm64/intel - and operating systems - Linux/macosx and two grbl v1.1 devices (a lasercutter and a CNC router).
+Note that it does not run on windows!
+(This is because Python module *termios* isn't available for windows.
+This library depends on POSIX which isn't part of the windows operating system.
+Note that you could install linux on a virtual machine on windows and use grblhud from a terminal on that.)

 Information on grbl commands: https://github.com/gnea/grbl/blob/master/doc/markdown/commands.md